 Please click here to see Modern Languages department information.

 The Master of Arts Program in Spanish at the University of Colorado at Denver and Health Sciences Center offers an alternative to exclusively literary studies that traditionally lead to doctoral programs.
 By integrating language, literature and cultural studies with ancillary work in other disciplines, the degree provides the broader expertise that will lead to or enhance careers in teaching, government, social services, business and international trade.
-Students will tailor the program to their specific interests and needs by developing a topical focus including courses within and outside the Dept. of Modern Languages.
+Students will tailor the program to their specific interests and needs by developing a topical focus including courses within and outside the Department of Modern Languages.
 Students choose from two options for completion of their Master’s degree: either they complete their coursework and take a comprehensive written and oral exam in their last semester, or they complete a six credit thesis under the direction of Spanish faculty.
 This program is not offered online.

 These degree requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
-Therefore, the College strongly urges students to consult regularly with their major advisor and CLAS advisor to confirm the best plans of study before finalizing them.
+Therefore, the College strongly urges students to consult regularly with their Spanish faculty advisor to confirm the best plans of study before finalizing them.

-- Students must complete 30 credit hours, with a minimum of 24 SPAN credit hours.
+- Students must complete 33 credit hours, with a minimum of 21 SPAN credit hours.

 - Students must complete a minimum of 30 graduate level (5000 or above) credit hours.